Digital assets and decentralized finance (DeFi) represent an emerging asset class.

 In the same way, we divide traditional investments into asset classes, we can also classify the different types of investments a person can make using various DeFi products and services.

-The framework we outlined in our previous article on asset classes can also be applied to decentralized investment opportunities.
+The framework we outlined in our previous article on asset classes can also be applied to decentralized opportunities.

 Using that framework, the four decentralized asset classes include: